Scottish Junior Football Association: Name

 The term "junior" does not relate to the age of players.
 Football for young players is generally known as "Youth" (up to Under-19) or "Juvenile" (which is to Under-21 level) football.
 In the late 19th century, membership of the SFA conferred "senior" status on a club and the junior grade developed outside the SFA framework.
 Today, the senior grade of football in Scotland is played in the Scottish Professional Football League (until 2013 divided into the Scottish Premier League and the Scottish Football League), as well as the six senior non-leagues: the Highland Football League, the Lowland Football League, the North Caledonian League the East of Scotland Football League, the South of Scotland Football League and the West of Scotland Football League.
 Over time, as various local football associations and leagues — both junior and senior — have risen in strength, or in some cases disappeared completely.
 Scottish football developed its current pattern with either junior or senior non-leagues taking precedence in various parts of the country with some occasional overlap.
 Nowadays, membership of the SJFA automatically confers on a club registered membership of the SFA; however, junior and senior non-league clubs still play in separate competitions.

 Despite the lesser media coverage the juniors get, many of the club sides are fairly popular, and some of the bigger games (such as the local derbies between Arthurlie and Pollok, and Cumnock Juniors vs. Auchinleck Talbot) can attract attendances in the thousands.
-Crowds were far bigger in the past (76,000 for the Junior Cup Final in 1951, with nearly 90,000 watching the semi finals (including a replay) compared to the level of support attracted now.
+Crowds were far bigger in the past (76,000 for the Junior Cup Final in 1951, with nearly 90,000 watching the semi-finals (including a replay) compared to the level of support attracted now.

 Organisation and regions

-112 clubs are members of Scottish Junior Football Association, comprising: East Region (19 clubs), North Region (33 clubs) in SJFA-administered leagues, as well as 52 West of Scotland League and 8 East of Scotland League teams who have retained their membership or rejoined the SJFA after moving leagues.
+The SJFA has 112 member clubs, comprising: Midlands League (19 clubs), North of Scotland League (33 clubs) in SJFA-administered leagues, as well as 52 West of Scotland League and 8 East of Scotland League teams who have retained their membership or rejoined the SJFA after moving leagues.